Adding Custom Items with the Unreal Editor

 Creating the Mod Folder

-In the content browser head to Mods folder and create a folder YOUR_USERNAME, and open that folder.
+In the content browser head to Mods folder and create a folder called YOUR_USERNAME, and open that folder.
+You would probably want to change YOUR_USERNAME to your actual username.

-Inside that folder create a folder called TutorialMod and open it.
+Inside that folder, create a folder called TutorialMod and open it.

 Creating an Item